France - River Seine Through Paris (★★★★★)

 La Tour Eiffel

-From here it is back down to the riverside, which I now head along through a modern looking part of Paris - full of boats acting as bars or restaurants.
+Having ticked off this major site in Paris, we continue on along the river, where we are now heading through a fairly modern part of Paris - full of boats acting as bars or restaurants.

-It is a very similar walk to London - and heading through this section there are a few bridges to clear on the next section of path, before I reach Pont Alexandre II and the location of the Grand Palais.
+It is a very similar walk to London - and heading through this section there are a few bridges to clear on the next section of path, before we reach Pont Alexandre II - and the location of the Grand Palais.

 Pont Alexandre III

-From here I continue on up the river, and on past the gardens that sit on the far side of the river prior to reaching the Louvre, with the Musée d'Orsay being the next site coming up on my side of the river.
+From here, we continue on up the river, and on past the gardens that sit on the far side of the river prior to reaching the Louvre - with the Musée d'Orsay being the next site coming up on my side of the river.

 Musée d'Orsay